avichopra1989/DmiNativeAndroidModule/README.md

             }
         }
         ```
-4. Import the Datami Library in the initial Javascript file : **index.js**
+4. Import the Datami Library in the initial Javascript file : example **index.js**

     ```javascript
     ...